Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 ## OpenCR Setup

-You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/opencr_setup/#opencr-setup) on the official website (remember to choose Humble at the top of the webpage) or you can just do the followings :
+You can follow the [guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/opencr_setup/#opencr-setup) on the official website (remember to choose Humble at the top of the webpage) or you can just do the following:

 ``` bash
 sudo dpkg --add-architecture armhf